 - Oak leaves

 - Hazel leaves

 Bramble is a prickly shrub with thorny stems.
 A typical example is the blackberry bush.
 Bramble bushes root very easily and have long, arching shoots.
 They do not flower or get fruit until the second year of growth.

-Bramble grows in most temperate regions, including in all parts of the UK; it is a very hardy plant.
+Bramble grows in most temperate regions and is a very hardy plant.
 However, when growing it in the garden for the purpose of feeding your stick insects, you will need to pay careful consideration to the fact that it can become a pest.
 It is known to be resilient to pruning and it can send down deep roots amongst other shrubs and hedges.
 It can also be hazardous to other pets and to children due to its sharp thorns.

 One of the benefits of growing bramble for feeding your stick insects is that it stays green throughout the winter.
 If the plant is allowed to grow along a wall or house where it is semi-protected from the elements, you should be able to find green leaves even during times when there is snow and ice laying on the ground.